fakubwoy/C-Compiler/README.md

 ## 7. Chatbot Integration
 - [x] Build chatbot framework
 - [x] Choose an appropriate NLP/AI model
-- [x] Integrate model into the chatbot for interaction
+- [x] Integrate model into the chatbot for interaction with the user
 - [x] Test for natural responses and error handling